Home > TY

 TY Programme Outline

-Coláiste na Rinne is offering a Transition Year Course for the full academic year 2026/27.
-This is a 5 day, Monday to Friday residential programme.
+This is a 5 day boarding programme, Monday to Friday.
 The programme is delivered on a collaborative basis between Coláiste na Rinne and Meánscoil San Nioclás, the local secondary school in the Waterford Gaeltacht.

 Boarding students will be registered as students of Meánscoil San Nioclás and will attend the transition year programme there in the company of local students.
 Students participating in the transition year programme will be required to use Irish at all times including: at school, at leisure and during off-campus excursions.